TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/blocks`](/api#operation/chaindata-blocks)

-Below is a list of the data fields for blocks.
-Following that are the commands that produce or manage blocks.
+Block data is made of the following data fields:

 | Field         | Description                                                   | Type              |
 | ------------- | ------------------------------------------------------------- | ----------------- |